wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 The global counter is not incremented.
 The transaction uses bt to detect write operations on data items that are carried out after it starts.

 On transactional load, if the address hits the write set, then the dirty value is forwarded.
+A bloom filter can be used to reduce the frequency that the write set is searched.
 Otherwise, the barrier adds the address into the read set, and samples the lock status as well as the version.
-The read operation is then performed.
+The load operation is then performed.
 After performing load, a post-validation routine checks the validity of the read phase up to the current point of execution by examining the current lock status and version.
 If the lock is held, then a conflict is detected because another transaction is currently in its write phase.
 If the lock bit is clear, but the version differs from the version in the sampled lock value,